Money Tools Investing Three-Fund Portfolio

 📜: SWAGX (0.04%)

-Key: 🇺🇸: US total stock market index fund, 🌏: Non-US total stock market index fund, 📜: Bond index fund
+Key: 🇺🇸: US total stock market index fund, 🌏: Non-US total stock market index fund, 📜: Total Bond index mutual fund

 How much of each do I buy?